Sunday, 4 December 2016

 They did not become Guru Maharaj, MahaMandaleshwar, Ashram Director, Founder of XYZ spiritual organisation etc etc first.
 This may have occurred later and was as worthless as straw to them- what value can such titles have, that represent praise from mere human beings, when one has obtained the Grace of God Himself?
 Does one need a certificate of approval from human beings when one has got this from God Himself?

 Equally obtaining such praise from human beings, without first attaining God, can become a serious obstacle in the life of the unwary seeker after God.
-Power and fame has lead to the downfall of many a yogi.
+Power and fame have lead to the downfall of many a yogi.

 Anyway my point is, claiming to be a renunciate after acquiring a large ashram, a number of disciples, fame, wealth and power is nonsense (if one has not yet attained God).
 Far better for spiritual life to be a simple unassuming house-holder with less trappings of name/fame/power etc.